Signs of Nursing Home Abuse

 - disappearance of personal items

 If you note any of these signs you may have questions on what to do.
 First you should begin by notifying the facility management.
 Please remember that just because your loved one is displaying possible signs of abuse doesn’t mean someone directly abused them.
 It could be one of many signs of nursing home neglect.

 More Red Flags

 If you arrive at a facility to visit a resident during regular visiting hours and the staff refuses or delays access – or a staff member refuses to leave the room during your visit – these may be signs that they are hiding something.
-Again, it is important to begin by registering your concerns with the management, but if you are not satisfied, you have the legal rights to file a complaint to the appropriate agency.
-And of course you can always, and are urged to, contact a nursing home abuse lawyer.
+Again, it is important to begin by registering your concerns with management.
+But if you are not happy with their reply, you have the option to get additional help.